 The on-time performance for Calgary Transit Access is measured by the driver’s arrival time versus the scheduled pick up time, within a 20-minute pickup window.
 Learn more about Calgary Transit Access' on-time performance.

-- Completing the replacement of 137 shuttle buses.
+- Completed the replacement of 137 shuttle buses.

-- Implementing Reliability-Centred Maintenance in transit fleet maintenance.
+- Implemented Reliability-Centered Maintenance in transit fleet maintenance.

-- Investing in new Transit Priority Infrastructure including signal priority, queue jumps and bus only lanes on 17th Avenue SE allowing improved speeds and reliability for customers.
+- Invested in new Transit Priority Infrastructure including signal priority, queue jumps and bus only lanes on 17th Avenue SE, allowing improved speeds and reliability for customers.

-- Implementing the pantograph collision detection system on 10 vehicles to identify LRT power supply problems before they contribute to a significant event.
+- Implemented the pantograph collision detection system on 10 LRV vehicles to identify LRT power supply problems before they contribute to a significant event.

-- Retiring 39 of our oldest CTrain cars (U2s) to improve LRT reliability.
+- Retired 15 of our oldest CTrain cars (U2s) to improve LRT reliability.